 4. Check the Certificate of Occupancy submission checklist to see if there are any requirements specific to your CO application.

-> 5. A site inspector will then contact the customer, at which point they will schedule an inspection.
+5. A site inspector will then contact the customer to schedule an inspection.
 It is the responsibility of the customer to complete any requested changes to comply with all building codes and zoning ordinances if the inspection reveals this to be necessary.

-> 6. After the inspections are signed off, the customer will check with ISD regarding the status of their CO application and find out if there are any outstanding approvals.
+6. After the inspections are signed off, the customer will check with Inspection Services Division (ISD) regarding the status of their CO application and find out if there are any outstanding approvals.
 If there are outstanding approvals, the agency that is responsible should be contacted and worked with to comply.
 If there are no outstanding issues, ISD will approve the CO and send the application to Zoning for issuance.

-> 7. If there are no outstanding Zoning concerns, the CO will be issued.
+7. If there are no outstanding Zoning concerns, the CO will be issued.
 The customer will be contacted and given the option to pick up the permit or have the permit mailed to them.

 The cost for a Certificate of Occupancy (CO) depends on the type of project.
 For additional information about fees, see the Zoning Fee Schedule.